Mrucznik/wonsz/README.md

 > :/

-- And let's say, you also want to run you app like an CLI app.
+- And let's say, you also want to run your app like a CLI app.

 > I would use cobra.

-- But you also want to overwrite some configuration fields by the command line flags.
+- But you may also want configuration fields to be overwritten with values from the command line flags.

 > So, I use viper.BindPFlag to bind some flags to your config structs.